| Factor Payments to Abroad. Definition |

 Transnational Corporations and Export Competitiveness

-The first principal finding is that foreign direct investment
+The first principal finding is that foreign direct investment (FDI)

-(FDI) inflows in 2001 declined to $735 billion.
-This is less
+inflows in 2001 declined to $735 billion.
+This is less than half the

-than half the 2000 figure.
-Behind this decline is the slowdown
+2000 figure.
+Behind this decline is the slowdown in the world economy

-in the world economy and a weakening of business confidence,
+and a weakening of business confidence, both of which were accentuated

-both of which were accentuated by the September 11 events in the
+by the September 11 events in the United States, and both of which

-reduction of cross border mergers and acquisitions that take
+contributed to a sharp reduction of cross border mergers and

-place predominantly between industrialized countries.
-In light
+acquisitions that take place predominantly between industrialized

-does not expect a rebound of FDI flows this year.
+UNCTAD does not expect a rebound of FDI flows this year.
 Despite the

 decline in FDI flows, the expansion of international production

 continues, although at a slower pace.
-However, developments
+However, developments differ

-with only modest declines in flows to developing countries
+declines in flows to developing countries (-14%) and even a small

-(-14%) and even a small increase in flows to Central and Eastern
+increase in flows to Central and Eastern Europe (2%).
+There were also

-third world, with lower levels of inflows to Asia and Latin
+significant variations within the third world, with lower levels of

-America but an increase to Africa.
-Africa, however, still
+inflows to Asia and Latin America but an increase to Africa.
+Africa,

-remains a marginal recipient of FDI.
+however, still remains a marginal recipient of FDI.

 |